Contact American Fortune Business Valuation Services at (800) 248-0615

 1. The willing buyer and the willing seller are hypothetical persons, rather than specific individuals or entities, and the characteristics of these hypothetical persons are not necessarily the same as the personal characteristics of the actual seller or a particular buyer.

-2. Fair market valuation of a company is determined as of the valuation date, and no knowledge of unforeseeable future events which may have affected the value is given to the hypothetical persons.
+2. Fair market company valuation is determined as of the valuation date, and no knowledge of unforeseeable future events which may have affected the value is given to the hypothetical persons.

 3. Fair market value equals the highest and best use to which the property could be put on the valuation date, and fair market value takes into account special uses that are realistically available due to the property’s adaptability to a particular business.
 Fair market value is not affected by whether the owner has actually put the property to its highest and best use.
 The reasonable, realistic, and objective possible uses for the property in the near future control the valuation elements affecting the value that depend upon events or a combination of occurrences which, while within the realm of possibility, are not reasonably probable, are excluded from this consideration.